bakame-php/http-structured-fields/README.md

 Parsing and Serializing Structured Fields
 ------------

-an HTTP field can be defined as:
+an HTTP field value can be:

 - a Dictionary,
 - a List,
 - an Item.

-For each of those top-level types, the package provides a dedicated value object to parse the textual representation of the field and to serialize the value object back to the textual representation.
+For each of these top-level types, the package provides a dedicated value object to parse the textual representation of the field and to serialize the value object back to the textual representation.

 - Parsing is done via a common named constructor `fromHttpValue` which expects the Header or Trailer string value.